 He has held a variety of different positions during his career, beginning as a public health sanitarian a path that led him to becoming the Director of Community Health, Director of Environmental Health, Deputy Health Commissioner for Licking County and then Health Commissioner in May 2020.
 Brown also serves his local community in other capacities, including as a member of the Knights of Columbus, Utica Athletic Boosters Club and the Mental Health of America Licking County Board.
 Brown earned a bachelor of environmental health degree from Ohio University and a master of public health degree (MPH) from Walden University.

-Chambers is the Deputy Director of Environmental Public Health for the Cuyahoga County Board of Health in Parma, Ohio.
+Chambers is the Commissioner of Environment at the Cleveland Department of Public Health.
 He is a registered sanitarian and Healthy Homes Specialist, having served on multiple national CDC advisory groups related to lead exposure.
 He was also part of the National Association of County and City Health Officials’ (NACCHO) Environmental Health Work Group from 2017 to 2019.